 “Cool boutique hotel a block back from Lake Geneva, with stylish rooms and a cute courtyard garden”

 A lift in reception whisks you up to the 41 lovely rooms.
 Some are bigger than others, but all have a pleasing uncluttered style with super-comfy beds, all the technology you’d expect and white robes in beautiful bathrooms (even small robes for children, a nice touch).
-Babysitting can be arranged, there’s a computer in the library for guests to use, and there are 2 good restaurants across the road if you want to eat out.
-Finally, don’t miss Les Bains des Pâquis - a favourite local haunt that’s close by; it's a strip of land that extends into the lake for swimming, sunbathing, eating, drinking, even a hammam.
+Babysitting can be arranged, there’s a computer in the library for guests, and there are 2 good restaurants across the road.
+Finally, don’t miss Les Bains des Pâquis - a favourite local haunt; it's a strip of land that extends into the lake for swimming, sunbathing, eating, drinking, even a hammam.

 - Stylish rooms with cool bathrooms are generously sized, even the Solo rooms for singles

-- Guests get a free local travel card
+- Guests are given a free local travel card

 - Rooms seem expensive, especially on week nights when business people are in town, but Geneva is a pricey place generally and children under 12 stay free

-- And breakfast is extra, but again, free for children under 12
+- Breakfast is extra, but again, free for children under 12

 - Taxis to the airport (3km away) are expensive; better to take the airport train, which stops at Cornavin, half a kilometre from the hotel